moleculer-java/moleculer-spring-boot-demo/README.md

 **Make your own service**

-Copy the following code snippet to the "my.services" package:
+Copy the following code snippet into the "my.services" package/folder:

 ```java
 package my.services;